 Rutabagas, or swedes, are root vegetables grown for both their golden root and their greens.
 Midsummer is the best time to plant rutabagas for a bumper fall harvest.
 Here’s how to grow interesting rutabagas in your garden!

-Rutabaga is a cool-weather root vegetable.
-It’s actually a biennial plant but typically grown as an annual crop.
+Rutabaga is a root vegetable that grows best in cooler climates.
+It’s actually a biennial plant, but is typically grown as an annual crop.

 They are often mixed up with turnips, however, they actually have a sweeter flavor than these cousins.

 The rutabaga root is usually yellow-fleshed, while turnip roots are generally white-fleshed.
 And, unlike turnip greens, rutabaga foliage is smooth, waxy, and blue-green.

 They do require very similar care to turnips, though they take longer to reach maturity.
 They taste best after a couple light frosts!